 Is It Normal To Have Mood Swings As A Teenager?

-Yes, mood swings can occur as a normal part of teenage life.
+Yes, mood swings can occur as a normal part of adolescent life.
 Teenagers are going through changes, and they can experience hormonal issues that will make them irritable sometimes.
 It isn’t unusual to see someone who is going through puberty to change a bit in terms of attitude.
 This can also present itself as mood swings, but you should note that mood swings can also be indicative of mental health issues.

 Which Age Group Is The Most Depressed?